Pagure/pagure/doc/configuration.rst

 MAX_CONTENT_LENGTH
 ~~~~~~~~~~~~~~~~~~

-This configuration key allows one to specify the maximum size allowed when
+This configuration key specifies the maximum file size allowed when
 uploading content to pagure (for example, screenshots to a ticket).

 Defaults to: ``4 * 1024 * 1024`` which corresponds to 4 megabytes.